Lamyne/Network-logs/README.md

 ## Description
 The structure of the repository is as follows:

+   - `data`: Open dataset containing the collected factors in the subjective campaign test and user's MOS scores.

-   - `logs`: Open dataset containing three network traces.
+   - `logs`: Open dataset containing three network performances traces.

-   - `plots`: Plots representing the collected netwodk performances.
+   - `plots`: Plots representing the collected network performances.

    - `scripts`: Utility scripts to plot charcteristics.